StackExchange/dnscontrol/docs/_functions/domain/DefaultTTL.md

 );
 {%endhighlight%}

-The DefaultTTL duration can take the same values as [TTL](#TTL): an integer number of seconds or a string with a unit such as `"4d"`.
+The DefaultTTL duration is the same format as [TTL](#TTL): an integer number of seconds or a string with a unit such as `"4d"`.

 {% include endExample.html %}